tmicomyiza/Knapsack_problem/README.md

     2. Otherwise, the program will randomly generate data to be used

-* The program will final results on the terminal.
+* The program will print final results on the terminal.

 * It will also write information on a file named generations.txt which will contain all generations that we created in order to reach the solution